front-commerce/developers.front-commerce.com/source/docs/advanced/payments/hipay.md

 - `FRONT_COMMERCE_HIPAY_ENVIRONMENT`: `stage` or `production` depending on your targeted environment
 - `FRONT_COMMERCE_HIPAY_ENDPOINT`: [the API endpoint for the targeted environment](https://developer.hipay.com/api-explorer/api-online-payments)

+Optionnal environment variables:

+- `FRONT_COMMERCE_HIPAY_NOTIFICATION_DELAY`: Payment capture notifications can arrive in the same time as payment authorization notifications, you can set a delay to prevent the notifications to be stored in the wrong order in the backend

 ### Register the HiPay payment module in Front-Commerce

 In your Front-Commerce application: